Eglė Bogdanienė

 Eglė Bogdanienė (born August 1, 1962, in Vilnius) is a Lithuanian textile artist.

-In 1985 she graduated from the Lithuanian Institute of Fine Arts and in 1991 until 2002 he worked in the Vilnius Academy of Fine Arts, in the Textile Department.
+She graduated from the Lithuanian Institute of Fine Arts in 1985 and worked in the Vilnius Academy of Fine Arts, in the Textile Department from 1991 to 2002.

 She is the creator of textile compositions and tapestries, carefully weaving in subtle colors.
-From 1986 she participated in art exhibitions in Lithuania and foreign countries.
+Since1986, she has participated in art exhibitions in Lithuania and foreign countries.